-Listening and Talking (at all levels):
+Listening and talking (at all levels):

-- Demonstrate your respect for the student by talking to the student when both of you have sufficient time and are in a private place free from disturbance by others.
+- Demonstrate your respect for the student by talking to the student when both of you have sufficient time and are in a private place free from disturbance by others

 - Be matter-of-fact.
-Controlling your emotions may help the student to do the same.
+Controlling your emotions may help the student to do the same

-- Give the student your undivided attention.
+- Give the student your undivided attention

-- Express concern for the student in clear, direct, be-havioral, non-judgmental terms (e.g., “I’ve noticed you’ve been absent from class lately and I’m con-cerned,” rather than “Why haven’t you been in class?” or “Where have you been lately?”).
+- Express concern for the student in clear, direct, behavioral, non-judgmental terms (e.g., “I’ve noticed you’ve been absent from class lately, and I’m concerned,” rather than “Why haven’t you been in class?” or “Where have you been lately?”)

 - Listen in a respectful, non-threatening way to the student’s description of the problems.
-Let the student talk.
+Let the student talk

 - Convey support and understanding by summarizing what you hear the student saying by including both content and feelings (“It sounds as if the experience of moving away from home was a big change and now you’re feeling lonely and isolated.”)

-Suggest that the student call for an appointment during office hours.Level 2:
+Level 1: Suggest that the student call 402.472.5000 for an appointment during office hours.

-Suggest that the student use your telephone to arrange an appointment while the student is still in your office.
+Level 2: Suggest that the student use your telephone to arrange an appointment by calling 402.472.5000 while the student is still in your office.
 When the call is made from your office, you know that at least an appointment has been made.
-By making the call him/herself, the student is more likely to follow through to get help.
-Your willingness to let him/her handle this part of the process affirms his/her positive coping capacities.
+By making the student call her/himself, the student is more likely to follow through to get help.
+Your willingness to let her/him handle this part of the process affirms her/his positive coping capacities.

-Level 2 & 3: Call CAPS yourself, while the student is still in your office, and arrange an appointment for the student.
-If you think this is an emergency situation, please indi-cate this when you contact CAPS.
-Indicate your will-ingness to the student to provide CAPS with informa-tion about the nature of the problem and the reason for your referral.Level 3:
+Level 2 and 3: Call Counseling and Psychological Services yourself at 402.472.5000 while the student is still in your office and arrange an appointment for the student.
+If you think this is an urgent situation, please indicate this when you contact us.
+Let the student know your willingness to provide Counseling and Psychological Services with information about the nature of the problem and the reason for your referral.

-In an immediate emergency, you may decide to accompany the student to CAPS in person so that he/she may be seen immediately by the counselor who is available to handle emergencies (Monday through Friday, 8 a.m. to 5 p.m.).
-If possible, a call indicating that you are bringing a student to CAPS would be helpful.
+Level 3: In an urgent situation, you may decide to accompany the student to Counseling and Psychological Services (located inside the University Health Center) in person so that she/he may be seen immediately by the counselor who is available to handle emergencies (Monday through Friday, 8 a.m. to 5 p.m.).
+If possible, a call to 402.472.5000 indicating that you are bringing a student to Counseling and Psychological Services would be helpful.

-- assess the seriousness of the situation;
+- Assess the seriousness of the situation

-- learn about resources, both on and off campus, so that you can provide the student with potential options for obtaining assistance;
+- Learn about resources, both on and off campus, so that you can provide the student with potential options for obtaining assistance

-- decide how best to initiate the referral process;
+- Decide how best to initiate the referral process

-- clarify your own feelings regarding the student and consider how you can be most effective.
+- Clarify your own feelings regarding the student and consider how you can be most effective

-What Happens When a Student Visits CAPS
+What Happens When a Student Visits Counseling and Psychological Services

-At the student’s first appointment, he/she will fill out confidential information forms before meeting with a counselor.
-During this appointment, the counselor will assess the student’s concerns and needs.
-Communica¬tion with CAPS is confidential.
-A student’s situation, or even the fact that counseling is being received at CAPS, may not be shared without the student’s written permission.
+At the student’s first therapy appointment, she/he will fill out confidential information forms before meeting with a mental health professional.
+During this appointment, the professional will assess the student’s concerns and needs.
+Communication with Counseling and Psychological Services is confidential.
+A student’s situation, or even the fact that counseling is being received at here, may not be shared without the student’s written permission.
 The main exceptions to this are imminent suicide, homicide or suspected child abuse.

-If the counselor and student agree that individual counseling is appropriate, the student may choose to see a counselor on a regular basis, usually weekly for approximately 50 minutes each session.
-Other service options include couple or group counseling, stress management, eating disorder program, biofeedback training, or referral to another campus or community agency.
-It is possible that the student may leave the initial appointment feeling able to handle the problem on his/her own.
-CAPS has no authority to require a student to accept any suggestions that are made unless professional judgment indicates that psychiatric hospitalization is mandatory.
+If the counselor and student agree that individual counseling is appropriate, the student may choose to see a counselor on a regular basis, usually bi-weekly, for approximately 45 to 50 minutes each session.
+Other options include couple or group counseling, support and therapy groups, workshops, alcohol and other drug services, eating disorder services, referral to another campus or community agency and more.
+It’s possible the student may leave the initial appointment feeling able to handle the problem on her/his own.
+Counseling and Psychological Services has no authority to require a student to accept any suggestions that are made unless professional judgment indicates that psychiatric hospitalization is mandatory due to imminent harm.